Jamie-S2000/CI-project-1/README.md

 * Finally the background of the whole site is an off-white making it easier to look at whilst also matching the white on the Stratocatser.

 <img src="assets/readme-imgs/colours.webp">

+- __Typography__

+The fonts were chosen to allow for easy reading in the document whilst the titles give a more welcoming vibe.

+* Montserrat Alternatives: Gives the titles a more laid back and welcoming vibe to the site whist staying easily readable.

+* Monserrat: This is a clear and concise font that is easiliy legible whilst being a slightlyu toned down version of the title font.